ARTICLE 1: LEAGUE SIGNUPS & ACCOUNTS

 Drivers are not required to call out to other competitors when they are pitting under green flag conditions.
 It is the responsibility of the driver pitting and any trailing drivers to properly execute their respective maneuvers without incident.

 Drivers are required to stay on the opposite side of the pit stalls while traveling down pit road until five pit stalls or less from their assigned pit stall. (ex.
 Far right side of pit road if the pit stalls are on the far left.)
 Failure to do this may merit a pass-through penalty if discovered by an administrator.

 If a driver must pull over during a yellow flag period for any reason (e.g.: getting a beverage, adjusting equipment, etc.), he or she must pull over onto pit road.
 The driver must not pull over on the racing surface or the apron in hopes of reclaiming their position once the personal need has been met.
 Violation of this rule will merit an end of the longest line penalty.

 If a driver utilizes pit road in order to avoid a crash, he or she may have their speeding penalty cleared upon request to the administrator and upon the administrator’s discretion.

 SECTION 10: CAUSING OF YELLOW FLAG

 The driver found to have caused a yellow flag will be levied an end of the longest line penalty.
-The administrator shall hand down this determination of fault, provided that no driver admits fault before the iRacing simulator indicates one lap until the subsequent green flag restart.
+The administrator shall hand down this determination of fault, and as such will issue an EOL penalty to the driver at fault one lap until the subsequent green flag restart.